Last Updated on July 16, 2021 by cmoarz

 Sowing sweet peas

-Now, these instructions depend on weather you plan on keeping it inside the house completly, Like in a grow room or sun room, Or if you intend to have them outside at all.
+Now, these instructions depending on whether you plan on keeping it inside the house completely, Like in a grow room or sunroom, Or if you intend to have them outside at all.

 If you intend to never take them outside, it doesn’t matter what time of year you sow the seeds.
 This assumes you have the required lighting and temperature maintained in the growing room.